Maine Desert Facts

 While it formed only recently, the beginnings of the story of the Maine Desert begins roughly 10,000 years ago.
 At the end of the last ice age, the glaciers retreated.
 As they did so, the foundations for the future formation of this fascinating site actually began.

-The actual site of this beginning now represents the state of Maine, in the United States, in North America.
+The actual site of this beginning presently represents the state of Maine, in the United States, in North America.
 During the course of the slow but inexorable retreat of these glaciers, the withdrawing ice sheet went to work creating the masterpiece.

 As a result of that movement, the ice ground rocks into a fine powder, known as glacial silt.
 Over the passage of millennia, copious quantities of topsoil became deposited over this.
 This finished condition remained comparatively stable for many thousands of years.